BBQuercus/fluffy/README.md

 All pretrained models used in the inference notebook can be found [here](https://www.dropbox.com/sh/5ffku4w4n52urbj/AADAACaMf3wEDyNfWOjdi9BOa?dl=0).
 Follow along the notebook `1.0-be-inference.ipynb` to test one of the models.

+### Roadmap

+- Add documentation on how to use pytest, makefile, setup, etc.
+- Distribute script across simpler files
+- Convert everything to a metaflow pipeline allowing for easy hyperparameter search, crossvalidation etc

 --------

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>